Car Audio Grounding Guide - How to Get a Better Amp Ground

 A ground needs clean metal-to-metal contact.

+Paint, rust, powder coating, glue, carpet, seam sealer, and sound deadener can all block the ground connection.
 If you bolt a ring terminal over paint, the ground may look connected but still be weak electrically.

 Before making a ground connection: